Get the reportMore

-Application whitelisting is a common method used by IT organizations to secure on-premise and cloud-based networks and infrastructure against malicious cyber attacks and unwanted network penetration.
+Application whitelisting (also known as application allowlisting) is a common method used by IT organizations to secure on-premise and cloud-based networks and infrastructure against malicious cyber attacks and unwanted network penetration.
 To implement application whitelisting, the IT organization may use technologies that are built into the host operating system or leverage the capabilities of a more sophisticated security tool.
 In either case, the organization creates a list of applications that are given special access to the network.

+Allow and deny/block are much less ambiguous terms that help non-engineer audiences more easily understand their company's security policies.
 Application whitelisting may be used to grant access to a specific service, or it may be required for the application to run at all.
-Application whitelisting is most commonly used to permit some applications to run or execute on the network while restricting or blocking others that are not present on the whitelist.
+Application whitelisting is most commonly used to permit some applications to run or execute on the network while restricting or blocking others that are not present on the whitelist, or allowlist.